We fight HIV the smart way, funding innovative youth-led programs and producing ground-breaking content for young people around the world.

 There are different types of HIV test, including an antibody test which looks for HIV antibodies in a person’s blood, and a rapid test which is based on the same technology, but can produce results within 20 minutes.

 Tests can be provided in health clinics, doctors’ surgeries or specialist HIV/AIDS voluntary counselling and testing (VCT) sites, by a doctor, trained counsellor, nurse or other health professional.
 To find a testing centre near you, click here.
 Either a blood sample or an oral fluid sample will be taken, depending on the type of test.
 The test should always be confidential, and personal doctors are not told without the person’s permission.
-Most HIV tests can detect HIV infection within three months of initial exposure to the virus, but it can sometimes take up to six months for antibodies to reach detectable levels.
+All HIV tests can detect HIV infection within three months of initial exposure to the virus and many modern tests can reliably detect HIV earlier.
 It is generally recommended that you take a test three months after the last possible exposure.
 If you get tested shortly after exposure then you should take another test a few months later to confirm the result.

 Getting the results of your HIV test can be an emotional event and whatever the outcome, you need to think about what to do next.
 If you are HIV negative, make sure that you continue to protect yourself at all times.
 You should also take another test about three months later to confirm the negative result.

 If you are HIV positive, the sooner you take steps to protect your health and the health of those around you, the better.
 Medical treatment and a healthy lifestyle can help you stay well.
-The proper treatment may delay the onset of AIDS and prevent some life-threatening conditions.
+The proper treatment will keep your immune system healthy so you will not develop AIDS.
 You should:

 There is still NO cure or vaccine for HIV or AIDS, and there probably won’t be for quite a few years to come.
 Once infected, there is no way to get the virus out of your body.
 However, there are some drugs which help to slow down the damage HIV does to your immune system and therefore slow down the onset of AIDS.

 If your condom breaks during sex, it not only ruins the moment but can cause a lot of anxiety.
 If a condom breaks while you are having sex, stop and carefully pull out or have your partner pull out.
 It’s important to talk to your partner about what’s happened.
-Discuss when and if you have been tested for HIV and other sexually transmitted diseases (STDs).
-Have an honest talk about how careful you have been in the past and if there is any risk that either of you may be HIV positive or have another STD.
+Discuss when and if you have been tested for HIV and other sexually transmitted infections (STIs).
+Have an honest talk about how careful you have been in the past and if there is any risk that either of you may be HIV positive or have another STI.